While you’ll likely never be able to get rid of all your junk mail, here are some ways to help you minimize it.

 Companies that don't participate in the DMA Choice program must be contacted directly.

-You can sign up at the DMA Choice website for a $2.00 fee for ten years.
+You can sign up at the DMA Choice website for ten years.

 Register by Mail

-You can also sign up by mailing the DMA Choice Registration Form and $3.00 (check or money order) to
+You can also sign up by mailing the DMA Choice Registration Form and a check or money order to the specified address.

 Contact Companies Directly